knative/eventing-contrib/contrib/camel/samples/README.md

 First, edit the [telegram CamelSource](source_telegram.yaml) and put the authorization token, replacing the `<put-your-token-here>` placeholder.

-To reduce noise in the message dumper, you can remove the previously created timer CamelSource from the namespace:
+To reduce noise in the event display, you can remove the previously created timer CamelSource from the namespace:

 ```shell